Roiqk7/SocialGolfersProblem/README.md

   * The clause generation could be multi-threaded
     * Each constraint would be written to its own file, then they would be synthesized at the end
   * I might want to rewrite it to C# and make this a full C# project
+  * Remove CLI and switch to full web app